JeroPluy/LG/README.md

    - ESP8266 ([How to add libraries](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/))
    - Color   &nbsp; &nbsp; &nbsp;([How to add .zip - libraries](https://www.arduino.cc/en/Guide/Libraries))

-3. Connect the ESP8266 that will be the server host.
+3. Connect the ESP8266 that will be the server host to your PC.

    - Make sure your tool settings are correct